hollowdoor/dara/README.md

 ## dara.merge(object|array, ..., callback)

-Create and new object made of all objects, or arrays passed to dara.merge.
-All arguments must be objects, or arrays.
+Create a new object made of all objects, or arrays passed to dara.merge.
+All arguments must be of the same type as objects, or arrays.
 Use an option callback to operate on `callback(current object, key)`.
+The return value of `callback` can be an value.

 dara.merge only makes a shallow copy of passed objects. dara.merge works similar to dara.union for arrays but no unique operation is done.

+If you pass any value that is not an object, or array the value of the first argument is returned.

 ## dara.sort(array, integer|callback)